ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 #### Connect resourceChangedEvent

 To display the amount of jumps the player has done, you need to listen for when the player's resources has changed.
-This can be done by using the `resourceChangedEvent` and checking if the resource is `jumps`, if it is, the `JUMPS_AMOUNT` text is updated with the `newAmount`.
+This can be done by using the `resourceChangedEvent` and checking if the resource is `jumps`, and then updating the `JUMPS_AMOUNT` text with the `newAmount`.

 ```lua
 localPlayer.resourceChangedEvent:Connect(function(player, resource, newAmount)